yann-strozecki/kekule-kagome/readme.md

 ## How to configure this program

 The different options are provided in the parameters.h file.
-There are several constants defined, the main ones being:
+They can be changed by choosing values for several constants defined in parameters.h, the main ones being.

-* BACKBONETYPE 1: 0 for generating tree, 1 for generating path, 2 for generating cycle
+* BACKBONETYPE: 0 for generating tree, 1 for generating path, 2 for generating cycle
-* FOLDSTEP 1: 0 for generating backbone only, 1 to do the folding of the backbone
+* FOLDSTEP: 0 for generating backbone only, 1 to do the folding of the backbone
-* ALMOSTFOLDABLE 1: 0 for generating all paths, 1 for generating the almost foldable only
+* ALMOSTFOLDABLE: 0 for generating all paths, 1 for generating the almost foldable only
-* NBMAXNODESINAVL 1000000: Maximum number of generated element.
+* NBMAXNODESINAVL: Maximum number of generated element.
 To avoid saturating your memory.
-* NBFILEMAX 2000: Maximum number of files written in the Results directory.
+* NBFILEMAX: Maximum number of files written in the Results directory.
 Avoid trashing your drive.

 After changing a constant, you need to recompile the program.

 ## Extensions

-There a several experimental features in the code such as the possibility of using motifs made from two simpler motifs.
+There a several experimental features in the code such as the possibility of using motifs made from two simpler motifs (MetaMotif).
 We also have a more recent unpublished version with several performance improvements.
-If you need any information about this program or extensions of this program, please contact an author.
+If you need any information about this program or its extensions, please contact an author.

 <!-- CONTACT -->